menu

 McLeod is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in McLeod who are college-educated is close to the national average for all communities of 21.84%: 18.39% of the adults in McLeod have a bachelor's degree or advanced degree.
+The education level of McLeod citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.39% of adults 25 and older in McLeod have a college degree.

 The per capita income in McLeod in 2022 was $23,638, which is low income relative to Texas and the nation.
 This equates to an annual income of $94,552 for a family of four.
 However, McLeod contains both very wealthy and poor people as well.
 McLeod also has one of the higher rates of people living in poverty in the nation, with 53.65% of its population below the federal poverty line.